tedunderwood/fiction/variation/readme.md

 2. Separating the training and test sets from a third set used only for validation.
 (This becomes necessary once I'm optimizing parameters using grid search.)
 3. Running the process many times, so we can estimate variation.

-The script that matters for this process is **new_experiment.py**.
+The script that matters most for this process is *make_validation_splits.ipynb**.
 I produced the relevant results by running:

-    > python3 new_experiment.py gothicvariations
-    > python3 new_experiment.py sfvariations
-    > python3 new_experiment.py detective variations

-That created three results files in the ../results folder, but for simplicity I've moved them here: **detective_models.tsv, gothic_models.tsv** and **scifi_models.tsv.**

-Those files are in turn used by boxplot.R to create the visualization used in the *Critical Inquiry* article.
+That notebook creates results files included here as ```BoWMystery_models.tsv,``` etc, which in turn are used by boxplot.R to create the visualization used in the *Critical Inquiry* article.
 The point estimates also used in the visualization are taken from "The Life Cycles of Genres."